Mike Yastrzemski Preview, Player Props: Giants vs. Guardians

 Mike Yastrzemski At The Plate

-- In 14.1% of his games this year, he has hit a long ball, and 4.1% of his trips to the dish.
+- In 15.1% of his games this season, he has hit a home run, and 4.3% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.